CartoDB/dataservices-api/doc/quickstart.md

 ## Using Mapzen for Geocoding and Routing

-You can use Mapzen as the [geocoder service provider](http://docs.cartodb.com/cartodb-platform/dataservices-api/#geocoding-functions) with CartoDB.
-You can also use the [Mapzen API](https://mapzen.com/documentation/search/) directly, to geocode your data.
-Additionally, the Mapzen routing service is built into the [routing functions](http://docs.cartodb.com/cartodb-platform/dataservices-api/#routing-functions) of CartoDB.
+You can use Mapzen as the service provider for [geocoding](http://docs.cartodb.com/cartodb-platform/dataservices-api/#geocoding-functions) and [routing](http://docs.cartodb.com/cartodb-platform/dataservices-api/#routing-functions) with CartoDB.
+This enables you to take advantage of the [geocoding search](https://mapzen.com/documentation/search/) features, and the [turn-by-turn routing](https://mapzen.com/documentation/turn-by-turn/) service that Mapzen offers.
+To use these features through CartoDB, all you need is a Mapzen API Key.

+Integration with Mapzen varies, depending on your account plan:

+- Enterprise account users will receive a Mapzen API Key through CartoDB
+- All other account plans can go to the [Mapzen Developers page](https://mapzen.com/developers/sign_in) to retrieve an API key.
+This is a free integration that allows you to access the Mapzen services by connecting your GitHub account